 Using traditional hand-building techniques, I merge premium quality materials; leather and sheep’s wool with clay in innovative new ways, celebrating the region’s manufacturing heritage.
 Thread embellishment, mark-making, and industrial-metallic and leather-like surfaces link to traditional textile manufacturing techniques and equipment.

-WHERE POSSIBLE, MATERIALS ARE SOURCED LOCALLY; SHEEP’S WOOL PICKED UP WHILST OUT WALKING AND EARTHS AND MUDS FROM AROUND THE COAST WHICH SUE prepares TO USE AS SLIPS AND GLAZES, CREATING HER OWN PALETTE OF COLOURS.
+WHERE POSSIBLE, MATERIALS ARE SOURCED LOCALLY; SHEEP’S WOOL PICKED UP WHILST OUT WALKING AND EARTHS AND MUDS FROM AROUND THE COAST WHICH I prepare TO USE AS SLIPS AND GLAZES, CREATING my OWN PALETTE OF COLOURS.

-over the last ten years sue has developed her own distinctive style, giving her work its unique identity. her BEST-KNOWN PIECES COMPRISE THE ARTS COUNCIL ENGLAND FUNDED “HAND TO HAND” SERIES TO CELEBRATE THE ART OF GLOVE MAKING.
+Over the last ten years I have developed my own distinctive style, giving my work its unique identity.
+My BEST-KNOWN PIECES COMPRISE THE ARTS COUNCIL ENGLAND FUNDED “HAND TO HAND” SERIES TO CELEBRATE THE ART OF GLOVE MAKING.